WilliamPasquier/williampasquier/README.md

 # 🤳 About me

 Hello !
-My name is William Pasquier and i'm an apprentice software developer leaving in Switzerland working at **[Vaudoise Assurance](https://www.vaudoise.ch/fr)**.
-Currently in my 4th year of apprenticeship, i'm here to learn more about good pratice and tips on new language and framework.
+My name is William Pasquier and i'm asoftware developer leaving in Switzerland.
+I worked at **[Vaudoise Assurance](https://www.vaudoise.ch/fr)** during my 4-year apprenticeship.
+Currently in the process of obtaining my professional maturity, I'm here to learn more about good pratice and tips on new language and framework.

-Don't hesitate to correct my public repository
+Don't hesitate to correct my public repository !

 My website : [williampasquier.ch](https://williampasquier.ch/)